cardano-scaling/hydra/CONTRIBUTING.md

 ```

 <details>
-<summary>For Mac OS X users</summary>
+<summary>For macOS users</summary>

-Daemon mode is the recommended way to install and run nix on Mac OS.
-Therefore,
-you might want to add yourself as a _trusted user_ in order to ensure flake's
-substituters will be picked up:
+Daemon mode is the recommended way to install and run Nix on macOS.
+Therefore, you might want to add yourself as a _trusted user_ to ensure that Flake's substitutes will be picked up:

 ```
 build-users-group = nixbld